 That brings me to another tracking error.

 As I've said before, one mailing at one time to one list is not going to change your bottom line.
-But, depending on your business and how long it takes for your particular market to move on a decision (such as trying out what you have to offer) will determine how many times you should mail to them before deciding it's working or not working.
+How long it takes for your particular market to make a decision (such as trying out what you have to offer) will determine how many times you should mail to them before deciding it's working or not working.

 Wow.
 That was a mouthful.
 Let me try to unravel that.

-I just spoke with a marketer that sent 20,000 pieces at one time to a list of bankruptcy attorneys.
+I just spoke with a marketer who sent 20,000 pieces at one time to a list of bankruptcy attorneys.
 She got 3 or 4 responses.
 She decided it did not work.
 She tracked and that response is simply too low to produce the ROI she needs to make that a successful mailing.
-But, notoriously, lawyers do not move quickly or make rush decisions.
+But, notoriously, lawyers do not move quickly or make rash decisions.
 What she should have done is send 3 mailings to a list of 7,000 attorneys and then determine her results.
 Now she's decided they won't respond and she is no longer mailing to them.
 However, those that were a bit interested will probably forget her if they don't get a reminder.

-So my point is this - she tracked her response but didn't review ALL the data (how long does it take a lawyer to respond to a direct mail piece? - not a riddle, just something to research if you've never mailed to them before) or practice effective repeat mailings before concluding it didn't work.
+So my point is this - she tracked her response but didn't review ALL the data.
+How long does it take a lawyer to respond to a direct mail piece?
+That's not a riddle, just something to research if you've never mailed to lawyers before.
+OR, if doing that research isn't possible or feasible, practice effective repeat mailings before concluding it didn't work.